 Master of Information Management (MIM)

-The Master of Information Management (MIM) degree prepares you to be a leader in the use of information and technology in your organization.
-Drawing from management, computer science, information systems, and information science, the MIM program provides you with the skills and knowledge to successfully meet users’ information needs, lead efforts to develop organization information management capabilities, develop and deploy emerging technologies, and manage high-value information resources.
+The Master of Information Management (MIM) degree prepares you to be a leader in the use of information and technology in an organization.
+Drawing from management, computer science, information systems, and information science, the MIM program provides you with the skills and knowledge to successfully meet users’ information needs, lead efforts to develop organizations' information management capabilities, develop and deploy emerging technologies, and manage high-value information resources.

 The MIM program gives you the opportunity to work with the University of Maryland iSchool’s world-class faculty, learning from their expertise and cutting edge research.
-There are many specializations available to you that will help you focus on your research and professional interests.
-These specializations include: Strategic Management, Technology Development and Deployment, Curation and Management of Digital Assets, User Interface/User Experience, Data Analytics, Project Management, Strategic Management of Information, or Information Management Research (or create an Individualized Program Plan specifically designed to meet your needs).
+There are many specializations available that will help you focus on your research and professional interests.
+These specializations include: Curation and Management of Digital Assets, User Interface/User Experience, Organization and Process Analysis, Data Analytics, Project Management, Strategic Management of Information, Technology Development and Deployment, and Information Management Research (or create and Individualized Program Plan specifically designed to meet your needs).
 For further information about our specializations, click here.
 You will work with faculty and colleagues from a variety of disciplines, industries, and cultures.
 The intellectual depth and diversity of the MIM program provides a rich platform for advancing your career in information management.

 What is the focus of the MIM program?